This is a gear review about the Best Hiking Sunglasses 2023.

 Julbo Explorer 2.0

 The Julbo Explorer 2.0 offers you the ultimate protection against direct sunlight and any harsh glares.
-The frame material is made of nylon and really do their best to stop any light coming in, which could cause reflections, thanks to its side shields.
+The frame material is made of nylon and does its best to stop any light coming in, which could cause reflections, thanks to its side shields.

 These are extremely comfortable to wear thanks to their soft nose grip and adjustable temples that adjust in every direction.
 This not only allows for comfort but creates a very secure fit.
 These glasses won’t be sliding off your nose.